 Unfortunately, I cannot envision a way to end the exchange altogether.
 That would be my preferred solution to this problem, but I don’t see a way to make it happen without a more massive conflict arising.

 So what do you think?
-Have you ever been faced with a terrible gift giver?
+Have you ever faced a terrible gift giver who hands out cheap, thoughtless gifts?
 Do you have advice on how to handle my situation?